ijlal321/zkPass-Web-Integration-Schemas/1.Geographical Location/readme.md

 ```

 ### Optional - Demo/Test Case:
 This has numerous usecases in real world.
 I have attested a schema validator screenshot to prove this schema is valid and it works and adheres to guidelines and protocols set by zkPass.
+It works fully well with provided data source,

 ![image](https://github.com/user-attachments/assets/959bad0e-51e2-4412-ae20-618d4828ea4f)